bolt/themes/README.md

 Bolt Themes
 ===========

-Bolt specific base package for default theme templates.
+This is a Bolt-specific base package for the default theme templates.
 This package gets installed with Bolt by default, so there should be no need to pull it in manually.